infern018/R1P1-SGR-3.1/README.md

 ```
 git clone  https://github.com/infern018/R1P1-SGR-3.1.git
 ```
-Once downloaded,  open the  follwing file with your web browser
+Once downloaded,  open the  follwing file with start Live Server on VS Code
 ##### index.html
 The app should now be running at your browser.